Evidence — Key Findings from 1,227 Arkansas Public Records

 Auditor of State delivers Round 2 response

 124 documents from three custodians (Dennis Milligan, Jason Brady, Wendy Spadoni) received via flash drive from General Counsel TJ Fowler.
-Total investigation corpus: 1,222 documents.
+Round 2 corpus: 1,222 documents.

 -